Forever Now (Cold Chisel song)

 "Forever Now" is a song by Australian rock band Cold Chisel.
-The second single from the album Circus Animals, it was the first Cold Chisel single to be penned by Steve Prestwich.
+The second single from the album Circus Animals, it was the first Cold Chisel single to be written by Steve Prestwich.
 The song reached number two in New Zealand and number four in Australia, becoming the band's highest chart placement.
 In the United States, the song was titled "Forever Now (All My Love)".

 Details

 Prestwich, who could only play drums at the time of recording, had to hum the melody to the rest of the band.
-Producer Opitz said, "The first time Chisel played 'Forever Now' on stage, it was a 7 minute version at Parramatta Leagues Club and I was blown away.
+Producer Opitz said, "The first time Chisel played 'Forever Now' on stage, it was a seven-minute version at Parramatta Leagues Club and I was blown away.
 I rushed to the dressing room and told the band, 'We've got the single!'"
 At the time it had the working title "Acapulco Piranha".
 Walker said, "'Forever Now' was a jammy idea that we were doing at gigs and doing at sound-checks and developing.
 Mark Opitz recognized very early on that this song has the ideas to be a single and be a very important song for us."

 Prestwich later commented, "Mark was very happy and so was I. I'd always felt I had the ability.
 My biggest hurdle was to be unselfconscious about writing."
 Prestwich further felt that the "very melodic" song balanced out some of the rock songs on Circus Animals.

 Main songwriter Don Walker said at the time, "The songs that the other guys are writing are getting so good these days, you know, like Steve has written a couple of excellent songs for radio, while this time none of mine were suitable for singles or anything like that."

 After the release of the single, Walker said, "Steve was drunk in the studio one night and was explaining that "Forever Now" is meant to be read on several different levels.
 But as far as knowing what those levels are and where they're leading, I haven't sat down with him sober and got right into it."

-Artists to record covers of "Forever Now" include Pete Murray, The Delltones, The Reels and Perfect Tripod (a collaboration between Tripod and Eddie Perfect).
+Artists to record covers of "Forever Now" include Pete Murray, The Delltones and Perfect Tripod (a collaboration between Tripod and Eddie Perfect).
+A version by the Reels reached 135 in the Australian charts.

 The song was later used in the 2000 Australian movie Chopper.